Skip Ribbon Commands

 If you are sick with fever, flu, running nose, can you undergo sedation?

-Common medications used for PSA are Midazolam and Fentanyl.
+Common medications used are Midazolam and Fentanyl.

 • Fluctuations in vital signs are most frequently seen following intravenous administration.
-They include:

 - Decreased rate and depth of breathing